By accepting you will be accessing a service provided by a third-party external to https://www.drcarney.com/

 Low serotonin levels are believed to be the cause of many cases of depression.
 Serotonin is also known as the happiness chemical.
 Most antidepressants, especially the SSRIs, work by inhibiting the uptake of serotonin by the body cells, thereby elevating the amounts of serotonin utilized by the brain cells to help regulate our mood.
 Evidence has also shown that serotonin plays a vital role in the formation of new bone cells.
 "If you alter the ability of the bone to use serotonin, you will get a reduction in bone density," says David Gotlzman, MD, director of the Center for Bone and Periodontal Research at McGill University, Montreal, Canada.
 A decrease in bone mass increases the risk of fracture.

 Depression is a common mental disorder in the United States.
 An estimated 9 million Americans experience bouts of depression every year.
 Surprisingly, oil-free, whole-food plant-based diets can help to fight off depression.
 Filling our plates with plant foods, (while excluding animal foods) has been shown to cut the risk of depression by 62% according to Beezhold, et al. Natural MAO inhibitors found in plants such as berries, onions, mushrooms, apples, legumes, and green leafy vegetables, can help boost our moods, help us to feel better, and keep depression at bay, without drug induced side effects..

 DrCarney.com brought to you by Therapeutic Living, Inc.

 Support our Nonprofit Work

 Please donate to our charitable nonprofit corporation, Therapeutic Living, Inc., a 501(c)(3) tax-exempt organization.
-There are many donation options: Including the PayPal Giving Fund and creating Fundraisers on Facebook.
-Or donate through our PayPal Account.
+There are many giving options: Including the PayPal Giving Fund, creating Fundraisers on Facebook, or contributing through our PayPal Account.